FuchsiaOS/FuchsiaOS-docs-zh_CN/development/testing/fuzzing/improve-a-fuzzer.md

 ## Improve code coverage

+Note: This information is for the deprecated `fx fuzz` tool.
+Similar workflows are in development for the `ffx fuzz` tool.

 The first step in improving a fuzzer is to understand how well it is performing currently.
 An obvious key metric for coverage-guided fuzzers is code coverage.

-### Measure code coverage

-The prerequisite for improving a fuzzers code coverage is knowing the fuzzer's code coverage.
 You can collect this information using `fx fuzz`.

 For example: